House prices in EC1A, London

 Prices by property type

-Median sold price and £/m² by type across EC1A.
+Median sold price, £/m² and share of the market, by type, across EC1A.

-The most-traded type in EC1A, Islington is flat / maisonette (55 sales, median £665,000), which tends to set the tone of the area.
-Flats (£665,000) and houses (~£1,585,000) trade well apart, so the headline figure moves a lot with the mix of what's for sale.
+The most-traded type in EC1A, London is flat / maisonette (54 sales, median £647,500), which tends to set the tone of the area.
 Priced by size, homes here work out at roughly £11,489 per square metre — a useful yardstick when a listing's asking price looks high or low for its floor area.

 The EC1A market: activity & mix